Adams back on Wales wing to face Australia

 Wing Josh Adams, prop Tomas Francis and back row Aaron Wainwright have all been passed fit to start for Wales against Australia in Cardiff on Saturday.

-British and Irish Lion Adams had been set to play Fiji at centre last week but withdrew late with a calf strain.
+British and Irish Lion Adams had been set to face Fiji at centre last week but pulled out late with a calf strain.

 Prop Wyn Jones returns, while Seb Davies starts at lock, Tomos Williams at scrum-half and Willis Halaholo at centre.

+While prop Francis has been named in Wayne Pivac's starting XV there is still doubt over his fitness and while Wales remain hopeful, he will see an independent consultant on Thursday night.

+Should the Ospreys prop withdraw, Wyn Jones could possible fill in at tight-head or a specialist could be drafted into the squad.

-Australia will be without injured captain Michael Hooper.
+Australia, meanwhile, will be without injured captain Michael Hooper.

-The back row, 30, suffered a foot injury in the 32-15 defeat against England and is ruled out at the Principality Stadium, replaced by Pete Samu at openside with prop James Slipper taking the armband.
+The back row, 30, suffered a foot injury in last Saturday's 32-15 defeat against England and is ruled out at the Principality Stadium, replaced by Pete Samu in the open-side flanker role, with prop James Slipper taking the armband.

 Tighthead props Taniela Tupou and Allan Alaalatoa have both made full recoveries, with Tupou starting alongside hooker Tolu Latu - who made his Test return last weekend.